Joolace/LeafLentor/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 1.3.3 =
+* Fixed an issue where map initialization was not 100% width

 = 1.2.7 =
 * Fixed a problem with the popup, when you wrote the content and pressed "enter" to return, the widget broke.
 It is now interpreted as <br>